-In your mind’s eye, place your mother in the seat at one end of the front row, and then her mother next to her and so on – until you have filled the place with 2,000 generations of mothers and daughters.
+Picture yourself on the stage of a large theatre with room for an audience of two thousand.
+In your mind’s eye, place your mother in the seat at the end of the front row, to your left, and then her mother next to her and so on – until you have filled the theatre with 2,000 generations of mothers and daughters.

 You could fill five other similar theatres with earlier maternal hunter-gatherer ancestors belonging to the species Homo sapiens.

 If you were to carry out the same mental exercise imagining you were in a stadium with seats for 100,000 people, the ladies in the back rows would be australopithecines.